henryw374/closure-js-joda/README.md

+rename init fns. are init fns DCE friendly? try with an example. yes prove that es6-cljs can do DCE elim at all - in other repo. yes concat all js-joda into one file? removing requires. renaming init-fns

 # Look at compiling js-joda with the [Google Closure Compiler](https://developers.google.com/closure/compiler/)

 the steps below demo compiling so most of js-joda is eliminiated in the build output.